BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 }
 ```

-6. Add the following method to the *Simulator* class to initialize the local
+6. Add the following method to the *Simulator* class to initialize a local
-copy of the Device Twin Desired Configuration.
+copy of the Device Twin's Desired Configuration.

 ```C#
 private static async Task GetInitialDesiredConfiguration(DeviceClient deviceClient)